schveiguy/raylib-d/README.md

 # Port of raylib examples

-@D-a-n-i-l-o has been kind enough to port a large amount of the raylib examples from the C library to D (maybe all of them at this point!)

-Please see his [repository](https://github.com/D-a-n-i-l-o/raylib-d_examples) for more information.
+@D-a-n-i-l-o has been kind enough to port a large amount of the raylib examples from the C library to D (maybe all of them at this point!).
+He has passed on the repository to me, so please see the [repository](https://github.com/schveiguy/raylib-d_examples) for more information.

 # BetterC support (Experimental)

-[BetterC](https://dlang.org/spec/betterc.html) support has been added for the raylib-d binding.
-This should work just as well as the original binding, but be usable with the `betterC` compilation option.
-No specific configuration is necessary.
+[BetterC](https://dlang.org/spec/betterc.html) was added for the raylib-d binding, but has since broken since switching away from a source library.

+If you wish to help fix, please file an issue and even better, submit a PR.

 # Docs/Cheatsheet

 At the moment, we do not properly ddoc the binding.
 This may change in the near future.
 However, all documentation is valid from the raylib [online cheatsheet](https://www.raylib.com/cheatsheet/cheatsheet.html), or you can view the binding source files directly.

+# Raygui

+As of v 5.5.0, raygui is no longer included in raylib-d.
+This is intentional, as the raygui binding was not properly maintained, and the version of raygui is not tied to any one version of raylib.
+Instead, it is in the [raygui-d](https://code.dlang.org/packages/raygui-d) package.

 # License
 raylib-d is licensed under an unmodified zlib/libpng license.
 View [LICENSE](LICENSE).